zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 - Root Access

-    The Kubernetes backup and restore scripts for NGINX Management Suite are executed using `sudo` and use the Kubernetes command `kubectl` internally to access the Kubernetes API.
+    The Kubernetes back up and restore scripts for NGINX Management Suite are executed using `sudo` and use the Kubernetes command `kubectl` internally to access the Kubernetes API.
 It is necessary to ensure the target Kubernetes cluster is accessible to the root user.

     To confirm that the root user has access to the Kubernetes API, execute the following command: